 Get ready to talk - take your sunglasses off, turn off your cellphone, turn down the radio, and roll down your window -all before you pull up to the officer's booth.

 If you have passengers in the back seat, their window will need to be rolled down as well.
 And if you're anything like me, you'll also want to tell your dog to stop barking and behave!
 And don't be surprised if the border agents come over to the car to give your dog a biscuit - it's a clever way to make sure your animal is healthy and that you car looks safe without make a dog nervous.

 Declare or Despair!

-When crossing into the US from Canada or vice versa, be aware of restrictions on firearms and other weapons, taxable items like tobacco and alcohol, and agricultural products like fresh food and farm materials.
+When crossing into the US from Canada or vice versa, be aware of restrictions on firearms and other weapons aren't the only tricky items.
+Taxable items like tobacco and alcohol, and agricultural products like fresh food and farm materials all face serious restrictions.
+You can find more information on those items here.
 It is much, much better to declare the item and have options than to face seizures and heavy penalties for lying to a border agent.

 Hold the Jokes!